We Got Love (Sigala song)

 "We Got Love" is a song by English DJ Sigala, featuring vocals from British singer and songwriter Ella Henderson and uncredited backing vocals from English singer and songwriter Anne-Marie.
-The song was released as a digital download on 1 November 2019, the DJ's birthday.
+The song was released as a digital download on 1 November 2019.
 The song peaked at number 42 on the UK Singles Chart.

 Background

-In an interview with Hits Radio, Sigala admitted he's "Always loved Ella's voice and vibe, she's a very likeable person."
+In an interview with Hits Radio, Sigala admitted he "always loved Ella's voice and vibe, she's a very likeable person."
 Henderson then said, "I'm a huge fan of your music, and I think as soon as I was sent the track and I heard it, it just made me feel super positive and I couldn't wait to vocal it, and be a part of it!"

-The song incorporates a sample from the Rhythim is Rhythim classic Strings of Life whose songwriter (Michael James) and producer (Derrick May) are given writer credits.
+The song incorporates a sample from the Rhythim Is Rhythim song "Strings of Life", whose songwriter (Michael James) and producer (Derrick May) are given writer credits.